Rikiub/gtk-rofi/README.md

 ## Usage

-Go to "scripts" folder and execute "gtk-launcher.sh",
+Go to "scripts" folder and execute "gtk-launcher.sh".

 If you are using the adw-gtk3 execute "drun.sh" for a fast launch. "emoji.sh" is optional and you need [rofi-emoji](https://github.com/Mange/rofi-emoji) installed for use.